+At the time of enrollment, Traditional Track applicants must have completed 90 semester hours or 120 quarter hours of higher education at post secondary level.

+Additional course requirements:

+Before Enrollment

+4 semester credits of Biology due before enrollment

+4 semester credits of Anatomy & Physiology I due before enrollment

+By Intensive 3

+3 semester credits of other Biomedical studies (Psychology or Chemistry)

+1 semester credit of Medical Terminology due by Intensive 3

+By Intensive 7

-At the time of enrollment, Traditional Track applicants must have completed an associates degree (60 semester hours and 90 quarter hours) of higher education at post secondary level.
-Additional courses such as an on-line Western Medical Terminology course must be completed before the third Intensive.
-Biomedicine and Anatomy and Physiology I must be finished before the third Intensive (12 semester credits and 18 quarter credits), and Anatomy and Physiology II (4 semester credits and 6 quarter credits) must be finished by the seventh Intensive.
-A plan must be in place for doing so at the time of enrollment.
-These courses all must be obtained from an accredited college or university recognized by the U.S. Department of Education.
+4 semester credits of Anatomy & Physiology II

+A plan must be in place for completing these courses at the time of enrollment.
+These courses must be obtained from an accredited college or university recognized by the U.S. Department of Education.
+Original transcripts must total 106 semester credits by the 7th intensive.
 These additional hours will be included in the ITEA acupuncture program.
+Failure to meet the deadlines mentioned above may result in temporary withdrawal from the program for one year.